 * Traveled to the Gaza Strip to show her solidarity with Palestinian militants

-- Was accidentally run over and killed while trying to block an Israeli army bulldozer that was demolishing the tunnels by which Palestinian terrorists entered Israel from Gaza
+* Was accidentally killed in 2003 while trying to block an Israeli army bulldozer from demolishing Palestinian terrorist tunnels

 The one-year anniversary of the demise of Rachel Corrie did not pass without fanfare.
 Rachel’s mother and others on the Left observed the cosmic event by condemning alleged Israeli (and U.S.) intransigence in the investigation of the death.
 In the Boston Globe of March 18, 2004, Rachel Corrie’s mother wrote: